alirezaRMY/GPS-Code-Tracking-DLL/README.md

 ## Performance Evaluation

+The DLL discriminator was evaluated under multiple SNR conditions and different integration times (PIT).
+Additional tests were also performed by introducing carrier phase and frequency errors to analyze their impact on code tracking performance.

+The numerical results show that the DLL output error standard deviation remains approximately within the 83–85 m range across the tested conditions.
+This behavior is consistent with the normalized non-coherent DLL discriminator structure.

-Detailed performance analysis, sensitivity studies, and numerical evaluation results are available in the accompanying [GPS_Code_Tracking_Report.pdf](GPS_Code_Tracking_Report.pdf) document.
+Detailed numerical results and sensitivity analysis are provided in the accompanying [GPS_Code_Tracking_Report.pdf](GPS_Code_Tracking_Report.pdf) document.

 ---